sunithaponnala/devops1/README.md

-# creating a new branch for my repository
-this branch is called issue#1
+creating a second brach for my repository this branch is called issue#1a